FerreiraNuno/tictactoe-mm/Readme.md

     The Vue frontend will be accessible at the localhost url.

 ## Backend

-To start the Vue frontend, follow these steps:
+To start the backend, follow these steps:

 1. Navigate to the `backend` directory: